debnsuma/build-a-managed-analytics-platform-for-ecommerce-business/README.md

 ### Create the Apache Flink Application

 Now, that we have our notebook imported, we can create the **Flink Application** from the notebook directly.
+And to do that:

 - Click on `Actions for ecomm-streaming-app-v1` on the top right corner

 ![](img/img12.png)

-- Click on `Build sql-flink-ecomm-notebook-1` and then click on `Build and export`.
-It will compile all the code, will create a ZIP file and would store on S3
+- Click on `Build sql-flink-ecomm-notebook-1` > `Build and export`.
+It will compile all the code, will create a ZIP file and would store the file on S3

 ![](img/img13.png)

 - And now we can deploy that application by simply clicking on `Actions for ecomm-streaming-app-v1` on the top right corner

-- Click on `Deploy sql-flink-ecomm-notebook-1 as Kinesis Analytics application` and then clicking on `Deploy using AWS Console`
+- Click on `Deploy sql-flink-ecomm-notebook-1 as Kinesis Analytics application` > `Deploy using AWS Console`

 - Scroll down and click on `Save changes`